"Guests, like fish, begin to smell after three days." ~ Benjamin Franklin

 - Feedback on Warmshowers.org about the host.

 On arrival, bring something with you.
 A snack.
 A bottle of wine.
 Some dessert.
 Bread.
 Veggies that you'll cook and add to the meal.
 All is appreciated.
-Is there anything you can do to help with dinner?
+I also realize that, sometimes, this is not possible.
+Don't croak over this.
+Sometimes, it just doesn't happen.
+It's okay.
+But, once you're at the host's house/apartment, is there anything you can do to help with dinner?
 Set the table?
 After dinner or breakfast, take on the chore of clearing the table, washing or drying dishes...wherever you can help, dive in.
 If the host wants to do it, they'll intercede.

 In the morning, if you've used their bedding, ask the host what they'd like done with it.
 If they ask you to remove the bedding, make sure to fold it up and pile it neatly on the bed.
 If it goes in the laundry room, be sure to ask where it goes in the room.
 In the basket?
 On the floor?
 Wherever...but do ask.
 It's the courteous thing to do.